-Machinists install and operate various mechanically controlled and computer-driven machine tools to prepare precision metal parts and tools for engineering and manufacturing purposes.
+Machinists install various mechanically controlled and computer-driven machine tools to prepare precision metal parts and tools for engineering and manufacturing purposes.

 To become and work as a Machinist, you need a Certificate III in engineering - mechanical trade.
 It is part of a traineeship.
 You will learn how to work on various machines and work-related health and safety procedures.

-This blog discusses the job requirements, essential skills, education, earnings, and job prospects of a machinist to help you make an informed career decision.
+This blog discusses the job requirements, essential skills, education, courses, earnings (salary), what they do, and job prospects of a machinist to help you make an informed career decision.

 1. Who Are Machinists?